bocoup/wpt/fetch/metadata/tools/README.md

 web-platform-test's filename-based
 conventions](https://web-platform-tests.org/writing-tests/file-names.html).

-For instance, when `.https` is present in a test file's name, the test harness will load that test using the HTTPS protocol.
+For instance, when `.https` is present in a test file's name, the WPT test harness will load that test using the HTTPS protocol.
 Subtests which include the value `https` in the `filename_flags` property will be expanded using the appropriate template but written to a distinct file whose name includes `.https`.

+The generation tool requires that the configuration file references every template in the `templates` directory.
+Because templates and configuration files may be contributed by different people, this requirement ensures that configuration authors are aware of all available templates.
+Some templates may not be relevant for some features; in those cases, the configuration file can include an empty array for the template's entry in the `template_axes` dictionary (as in `template3.html` in the example which follows).

 ## Expansion example